ManiaMate/mlb-game-predictor/writeup.md

-# MLB Game Predictor Writeup
+# MLB Game Predictor
 ### Tymon Vu (tvu38@calpoly.edu) and Ian Wong (iwong12@calpoly.edu)

 ## Data Collection & Preprocessing
-We began by aggregating game schedules and results with Vegas betting odds (`eda/eda.py`).
+We began by aggregating game schedules and results with vegas betting odds (`eda/eda.py`).
 To retrieve data on starting pitching, we built a scraper (`preproc/web-scrape.py`) utilizing Selenium to fetch game logs from Baseball Savant.

 We then engineered features in `preproc/add-pitcher-stats.py`.
 For each game, we calculated the starting pitchers' season-to-date and recent (last 3 games) statistics, including ERA, FIP, WHIP, and K/9.
 We time-shifted these statistics to ensure the model only sees data available *before* the first pitch, preventing data leakage.